This material (including images) is copyrighted!.

 Drake who first summarized the things we need to know to answer the

 question, "how many of them are out there?"
-It breaks this big unknown,
+The equation breaks this big unknown,

 complex question into several smaller (hopefully manageable) parts.
 Once you know how